Skip to content

 Elysia Type

-Elysia.t is based on TypeBox with pre-configuration for usage on the server while providing additional types commonly found on server-side validation.
+Elysia.t is based on TypeBox with pre-configuration for server usage, providing additional types commonly found in server-side validation.

-You can find all of the source code of Elysia type in elysia/type-system.
+You can find all the source code for Elysia types in elysia/type-system.

 The following are types provided by Elysia: